-Under the terms of the 2020 Series H Supplemental Resolution, the Debt Service Reserve Account Requirement with respect to the 2020 Series H Bonds shall equal, as of any date of calculation, an amount equal to 3% of the principal amount of the Outstanding 2020 Series H Bonds.
-The Corporation will fund the Debt Service Reserve Account in an amount equal to the Debt Service Reserve Account Requirement for the 2020 Series H Bonds with proceeds of the 2020 Series H Bonds and/or funds held under the General Resolution.
+Under the terms of the 2020 Series A Supplemental Resolution, the Debt Service Reserve Account Requirement with respect to the 2020 Series A-1-A Bonds shall equal, as of any date of calculation, (i) prior to May 1, 2020, \$361,650, and (ii) from and after May 1, 2020, an amount equal to 3% of the principal amount of the Outstanding 2020 Series A-1-A Bonds.
+The Corporation will fund the Debt Service Reserve Account in an amount equal to the Debt Service Reserve Account Requirement for the 2020 Series A-1-A Bonds with funds held under the General Resolution and other available monies of the Corporation.